viviandotdev/ObsidianVault/+ Encounters/Sandy.md

 links::
 ## Sandy

-Birthday - 03/15/2001
+Birthday - 04/25/2001
-Sign- Aries
+Sign-
 MBTI-
-Known From- College roo
+Known From- College roommates

-Minecraft

-very anxious
-made me feel suffocated when i was roommates with her. every move i made i felt like i had to tell her, i felt like i was in a prison
+Sandy taught me a lot, always asked me to hang out and do stuff with her.
+Type A likes to plan things and go do activities
+Likes weight lifting
+Watches Anime (BL?)
+Watches sarah pan
+Not emotional, does not cry
+Older sister,
 ### Links to this page
 These notes point directly to this note.
 But this note doesn't point back.
 ```dataview